adnope/Arch-i3/README.md

 My own i3 configurations based on the Tokyo Night palette.

+I recommend installing Arch with archinstall and KDE to start as KDE provides a very solid base for customizing and daily driving Arch.

 ## Change shell to zsh
 Since Oh-my-zsh is not able to be stored in the repo, this is the commands to quickly install Oh-my-zsh and zsh-syntax-highlighting plugin:
 ```